Ariful Haque (cricketer)

 Ariful Haque (আরিফুল হক; born 18 November 1992) is a Bangladeshi cricketer.
-He made his first-class cricket debut in the 2006/07 season and made his international debut for the Bangladesh cricket team in February 2018.
+He made his first-class cricket debut in the 2006/07 season and his international debut for the Bangladesh cricket team in February 2018.

 Domestic career

 Ariful made his first-class debut for Barisal Division in the 2006/07 season.

 Ariful was the leading wicket-taker for Central Zone in the 2017–18 Bangladesh Cricket League, with sixteen dismissals in six matches.

 In October 2018, Ariful scored his maiden double-century in first-class cricket, batting for Rangpur Division in the 2018–19 National Cricket League.
-Later the same month, he was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
+Later the same month, he was named in the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.
 In November 2019, he was selected to play for the Dhaka Platoon in the 2019–20 Bangladesh Premier League.